 Publication Ethics and Publication Malpractice

 The RECOLETOS MULTIDISCIPLINARY RESEARCH JOURNAL (RMRJ) is committed to upholding the highest standards of publication ethics and takes all possible measures against any publication malpractices.
 All authors submitting their works to the RMRJ for publication as original articles attest that the submitted works represent their authors’ contributions and have not been copied or plagiarized in whole or in part from other works.
 The authors acknowledge that they have disclosed all and any actual or potential conflicts of interest with their work or partial benefits associated with it.

-In the same manner, the RMRJ commits itself to objective and fair double-blind peer-review of the articles submitted for publication and in preventing any actual or potential conflict of interests between the editorial and review personnel and the reviewed material.
-Any departures from the above-defined rules should be reported directly to the Editor-in-Chief who is unequivocally committed to providing swift resolutions to any of such type of problems.
-Reviewers and editors are responsible for providing constructive and prompt evaluation of submitted research papers based on the significance of their contribution and on the rigors of analysis and presentation.
+In the same manner, the RMRJ commits itself to objective and fair double-blind peer-review of the submitted for publication works and in preventing any actual or potential conflict of interests between the editorial and review personnel and the reviewed material.
+Any departures from the above-defined rules should be reported directly to the Editor-in-Chief who is unequivocally committed to providing swift resolutions to any of such types of problems.
+Reviewers and editors are responsible for providing a constructive and prompt evaluation of submitted research papers based on the significance of their contribution and on the rigors of analysis and presentation.